 Some excellent tips to help your pickled banana peppers last longer and taste beautiful that you cannot miss.

 This method is quite similar to the pickling banana peppers method.
 However, the canned banana peppers method can be stored longer.
 However, you have to prepare the following ingredients:

-- Four pounds of seeded and sliced banana peppers
+- Four pounds of sliced banana peppers (seeds removed)

 - Five cups of white vinegar